 The City permits certain events, such as a block party or parade, that impact the public right-of-way.
 Visit www.kirklandwa.gov/parks (Select: Special Events) to find out more information and to download the permit application.

 Set up my garbage utility account?

 Beginning July 1, 2011, annexation area residents currently served by Allied Waste will be automatically transitioned to Waste Management, Inc. (WMI).
 Annexation area residents currently served by WMI will continue to receive service from WMI.
 Existing accounts with Allied and WMI will automatically transfer to the City of Kirkland Utility Billing Division.
 Only new customers and residents that currently self haul their garbage must contact the Utility Billing Division to set up an account by calling 425-587-3150 or emailing firstname.lastname@example.org.
-Property owners can authorize the utility bill to be sent to the tenant by completing the Alternate Billing Form.
-The form is available online at www.kirklandwa.gov (Key Search Words: Alternate Billing Form)
+Property owners can authorize the utility bill to be sent to the tenant by completing the Tenant Billing Form.
+The form is available online at www.kirklandwa.gov (Key Search Words: Tenant Billing Form)